 A Class 1 Misdemeanor has a maximum punishment of 6 months in jail, a fine of up to $2,500, and up to 3 years of probation.

-Neither a Class 1 Misdemeanor nor a Class 6 Felony can be removed from your record, and conviction will lead to a criminal record that can lead to difficulties finding work, housing, loans, licenses, and more.
+Neither a Class 1 Misdemeanor nor a Class 6 Felony can be removed from your record, and conviction will lead to a criminal record that can lead to difficulties finding adequate housing, stable work, loans, work and personal licenses, and more.

 Do not face a charge of Unlawful Imprisonment.
 A highly skilled and aggressive attorney on your side can make all the difference in getting you the best possible result in your case.
-The attorneys at AZ Defenders have decades of experience in handling charges such as this one and can help you.
+The attorneys at AZ Defenders understand how to approach such a case and will work diligently to represent you.
 Call today at 480-456-6400 or contact us online to schedule your free consultation for your Unlawful Imprisonment charge today.